GabeScott/standard-works-vault/General Conference/1996 October - The Savior Is Counting on You.md

 It is very unreasonable to suppose that exposure to profanity, nudity, sex, and violence has no negative effects on us.
 We can’t roll around in the mud without getting dirty.

-It is a concern that some of our young Latter-day Saints, as well as their parents, regularly watch R-rated and other inappropriate movies and videos.
-One more reason why the “devil laugheth, and his angels rejoice” (3 Ne.
-9:2).
+It is a concern that some of our young Latter-day Saints, as well as their parents, regularly watch R-rated and other inappropriate movies and videos—one more reason why the “devil laugheth, and his angels rejoice” ([[3 Nephi 9.2|3 Ne.
+9:2]]).

 Just a few months ago the Lord’s prophet, President Gordon B. Hinckley, shared with the youth, and with all of us, this clear and unmistakable counsel: